 The Puma Vista has on its sides bold synthetic leather Formstrips for a classic Puma look.
 The suede upper, though soft and lightweight, is reinforced with durable leather panels.
 The heel piece draws attention as it has a layered open-air mesh play, which makes the Puma Vista more breathable.
 Both the collar and tongue are well padded for comfort.

 One of which was Puma, founded by Rudolf “Rudi” Dassler in 1948.
-That same year, Puma released their first shoe called the Atom, a relatively high-top football shoe.
+That same year, Puma released their first shoe called the Atom, a relatively high-top soccer shoe.
 In 1950, West Germany’s Herbert Burdenski wore a pair of Atoms when he scored the first postwar goal, sealing their victory against Switzerland.

 1958 was another big year, as Puma introduced their trademark logo.
 The following year, Puma’s ever-iconic Formstrip appeared.
 Such symbols were embedded on the shoes that helped runners and athletes break world records.